cdrummey216/whoami/whoami.md

 What is the value of consciousness?
 It is essential to all things.
 Gravity, light, and even Planck.
 The unifying element is that there is someone present to experience it, observe it, define it, and understand it.
 Whatever it is.
 Someone must be there to perceive it.
 And each of us, over the course of our entire lives, experience the constant and continuous stream that is the sense of self.

 How can you define anything in metaphysics (like whether what is being observed is a wave or a particle) without first quantifying the thing in reality that is perceiving another thing in reality (i.e. a wave or a particle).
-And the self is present in reality as a body that can perceive another.
-This reminds me of how biophysicist/psychologist Peter Levine describes the mind-body connection, which is a description of how the self exists in reality.
+And the Self is present in reality as a body that can perceive another.
+This reminds me of how biophysicist/psychologist Peter Levine describes the mind-body connection, which is a description of how the Self exists in reality.
 He says that the 'body is a container of self'.
 A wonderfully empowering statement.
 It's like, my body is the cup and it's filled to the brim with self.

 In the following, self-expression is described as a means to externalize the sense of self.
 And self-expression has many forms.
 It is the will to know, do, act, believe.
 So, I say that the body is an instrument of self.
 The will that knows, does, acts, and believes.
 In this way, the body is like a pencil to paper or a chisel to wood.
 A tool to be used by the mind to respond to a given present reality.

-The self defines its ends in the ways that it responds to all things and, the ends is defined by the means by which it was achieved.
-The self is to its ends as the end is to its means.
+The Self defines its ends in the ways that it responds to all things and, the ends is defined by the means by which it was achieved.
+The Self is to its ends as the end is to its means.

 ## INDEX